Sinclair Beiles

 Sinclair Beiles (b.
-Kampala, Uganda, 1930 - 2000, Johannesburg) was a South African beat poet and editor for Maurice Girodias at the Olympia Press in Paris.
+Kampala, Uganda, 1930–2000, Johannesburg) was a South African beat poet and editor for Maurice Girodias at the Olympia Press in Paris.
 He developed along with William S. Burroughs and Brion Gysin the cut-up technique of writing poetry and literature.
+He won the 1969 Ingrid Jonker Prize for poetry for his collection, Ashes of Experience.

+Early life

+Beiles was born in Uganda to Jewish South African parents of Russian descent.
+The family returned to live in Johannesburg when he was six years old.
+He graduated with a BA from the University of the Witwatersrand, having majored in Anthropology.

+Career

 Beiles was involved with American beat poets Allen Ginsberg, Gregory Corso and Brion Gysin, and Burroughs at the legendary Beat Hotel in Paris.
 The photographer Harold Chapman recorded this period in his book The Beat Hotel (Gris Banal, 1984).
 He co-authored Minutes to Go with Burroughs, Gysin and Corso (Two Cities Editions, 1960).
 Beiles helped edit Burroughs' Naked Lunch.

 He worked with the Greek artist Takis and read his magnetic manifesto -- "I am a sculpture...
-I would like to see all nuclear bombs on Earth turned into sculptures"—in 1962 in Paris at the Iris Clert Gallery.
+I would like to see all nuclear bombs on Earth turned into sculptures"—in 1960 in Paris at the Iris Clert Gallery.
 At this event he was famously suspended in mid-air by a magnetic field from a powerful magnet in a sculpture developed by Takis.
 Beiles attributed his subsequent mental instability to this experience even though he insisted that Takis provide him with a helmet to protect his head from the magnetic field.

 Beiles wandered through Europe, including a spell in London and settled in the Greek islands during the 1970s.
 He fought frequent bouts of depression, mental illness and drug addiction.
-He was married to the South African poet and artist Marta Proctor.